-This weeks Literacy Snack Idea is a yummy one!
+This week’s Literacy Snack Idea Rhyming is a yummy one!
 We’re reading Nanette’s Baguette by Mo Willems.

-“Mo Willems’ hilarious new picture book, Nanette’s Baguette, follows our plucky heroine on her first big solo trip to the bakery.
+This book follows our plucky heroine on her first big solo trip to the bakery.
 But . . . will Nanette get the baguette from baker Juliette?
-Or will Nanette soon be beset with regret?”
+Or will Nanette soon be beset with regret?

 This is a wonderful book full of words that rhyme with Nanette.
 I also am a little partial since my name is Jenette and it fits right in too!

-This weeks snack is a super easy one again.
-All I dd was pick up 2 baguette’s from my local grocery store and left them whole.
+This week’s snack is a super easy one again.
+All I did was pick up 2 baguettes from my local grocery store and left them whole.
 The kids loved seeing the long baguette’s from the story in real life.

-After the we read the story.
-I cut up the baguette’s and gave each student 2 slices along with some butter.
+After that, we read the story.
+I cut up the baguettes and gave each student 2 slices along with some butter.
 Bread is my favorite so I can relate to Nanette wanting to eat that baguette bite by bite!

 I hope your kids are enjoying these fun weekly Literacy Snack Ideas as much as mine do!